惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 US temporarily bans green-card holders from entering country from African nations

-Edward Helmo · 2026-05-24 · via The Guardian
+Edward Helmore · 2026-05-24 · via The Guardian

-The order issued Friday is part of an expanding attempt to prevent Ebola from entering US borders.
+The order issued on Friday is part of an expanding attempt to prevent Ebola from entering US borders.
 A previously announced travel restriction blocked only people without US passports who had visited those countries from entering but exempted US citizens and lawful permanent residents.

-“HHS [the Department of Health and Human Services] and CDC [the Centers for Disease Control and Prevention] have determined that permitting the Director of CDC or other Secretarial delegate the discretion to prohibit entry of certain lawful permanent residents is reasonably required in the interest of public health,” the order reads.
+“HHS [the Department of Health and Human Services] and CDC [the Centers for Disease Control and Prevention] have determined that permitting the director of CDC or other secretarial delegate the discretion to prohibit entry of certain lawful permanent residents is reasonably required in the interest of public health,” the order reads.

 The order added that green-card holders may maintain stronger ties to families and communities outside the US than US citizens and nationals, “such that prohibiting their entry is comparatively less burdensome”.

 US citizens returning from the DRC, Uganda or South Sudan now have a second point of entry to the US, the CDC said, in addition to Washington’s Dulles airport.
-The agency said on Saturday it is expanding its enhanced Ebola screening to include Hartsfield-Jackson Atlanta airport.
+The agency said on Saturday it is expanding its enhanced Ebola screening to include the Hartsfield-Jackson Atlanta airport.

 It pointed to “resource constraints” for containing a quarantinable disease.
 Eighteen people are currently in a dedicated quarantine unit at the University of Nebraska after being released from the hantavirus-plagued cruise ship MV Hondius.